 As a carrier offering services to the public, the Company must comply with the requirements of common carriage under the Communications Act, including the offering of service on a non-discriminatory basis at just and reasonable rates, and obtaining FCC approval prior to any assignment of authorizations or any transfer of de jure or de facto control of the Company.
 The Company is classified as a non-dominant common carrier for domestic service and is not required to obtain specific prior FCC approval to initiate or expand domestic interstate services.
-Pursuant to authority granted to the Commission in the 1996 Telecommunications Act, the FCC has issued an order eliminating the requirement that non-dominant interexchange carriers, including the Company, to maintain tariffs for their interstate, domestic interexchange services on file at the Commission.
-The FCC ruled that after a nine-month transition period, non-dominant carriers, like the Company, may not file domestic interstate tariffs.
-Non-dominant carriers will be required, however, to provide rate and service information to customers, as well as maintain price and service information to make such information available on a timely basis to the Commission upon request.
-The Company may maintain its interstate tariff filed pursuant to the FCC's earlier tariff filing rules during the nine-month period.
+Pursuant to authority granted to the FCC in the 1996 Telecommunications Act, the FCC has issued an order eliminating the requirement that non-dominant interexchange carriers, including the Company, maintain tariffs for their interstate, domestic interexchange services on file at the FCC.
+The FCC ruled that after a nine-month transition period, nondominant carriers like the Company need not file domestic interstate tariffs.
+During such nine-month period, the Company may maintain its interstate tariff filed pursuant to the FCC's earlier tariff filing rules.
+Non-dominant carriers will be required, however, to provide rate and service information to customers, as well as maintain price and service information to make such information available on a timely basis to the FCC upon request.
 The FCC order establishing de-tariffing has been appealed to the U.S. Court of Appeals for the District of Columbia, and the FCC's order has been stayed pending resolution of the appeal.